-Health Department Master Agreement: The District entered into a Master Agreement with the Florida Department of Health in Palm Beach County (the Health Department), effective October 1, 2013, and ending June 30, 2021, whereby the District assumed the financial, administrative and operational responsibility for providing adult and pediatric primary care services to patients formerly served by the Health Department through their FQHC locations in Palm Beach County.
+Health Department Master Agreement: The District entered into a Master Agreement with the Florida Department of Health in Palm Beach County (the Health Department) effective October 1, 2013, whereby the District assumed the financial, administrative and operational responsibility for providing adult and pediatric primary care services to patients formerly served by the Health Department through their FQHC locations in Palm Beach County.

 Pursuant to the Master Agreement, the District operates the clinic locations and accounts for all operational activities through the Clinics.
 Four clinic facility locations are owned by Palm Beach County (C. L. Brumback Health Center in Belle Glade; the Lantana/Lake Worth Health Center; and the Delray Beach Health Center) and the State of Florida (the West Palm Beach Health Center) and utilized by the District without rent.
 The District pays the Health Department for common expenses incurred by the Health Department for the facilities based on the pro rata square footage used by the District and the Health Department.
-The total annual common expenses for the facilities paid by the District were approximately \$718,000 for the year ended September 30, 2020, including costs related to space for the District's pharmacy and eligibility offices.
-The portion of these costs allocated to the Clinics was approximately \$619,000 for the year ended September 30, 2020.
+The total annual common expenses for the facilities paid by the District were approximately \$675,000 for the year ended September 30, 2021, including costs related to space for the District's pharmacy and eligibility offices.
+No costs were allocated to the Clinics for the year ended.

 PRIDE agreement: The District entered into an agreement with PRIDE, an instrumentality of the State of Florida, and a lease with the State of Florida for 50 acres of land for the Lakeside Medical Center facility.
 The lease is for a term of 50 years ending February 1, 2057.
-Upon termination of the lease, all improvements on the property become the property of the State, which may also require the District to remove the District facility and improvements at the District's expense.
+Upon termination of the lease, all improvements on the property become the property of the State.
 As consideration for the lease, the District entered into an agreement with PRIDE that requires the District to purchase \$4,166,667 in goods and services from PRIDE over a 30-year period ending July 12, 2036.
-Purchases by the District through September 30, 2020, totaled approximately \$267,000.
+Purchases by the District through September 30, 2021, totaled approximately \$267,000.
 If the purchase requirement is not met by July 12, 2036, the District must pay 18% of the unfulfilled purchase commitment on July 12, 2036.
-The unfulfilled purchase commitment as of September 30, 2020, is reported at net present value, discounted at a rate of 1.23% (20-year U.S. Treasury Rate), and is approximately \$563,000.
-The payments to PRIDE, the 2020 land lease expense of approximately \$267,000, and the liability for the lease are recorded by the District and have not been charged to the Lakeside Medical Center facility.
+The unfulfilled purchase commitment as of September 30, 2021, is reported at net present value, discounted at a rate of 2.02% (20-year U.S. Treasury Rate), and is approximately \$490,000.
+The payments to PRIDE, the 2021 land lease expense of approximately \$74,000, and the liability for the lease are recorded by the District and have not been charged to the Lakeside Medical Center facility.